Andcool-Systems/File-uploader/README.md

 ### 1.1 Authorization Errors

-All requests requiring the `Authorization` header may encounter errors related to authorization issues.
-The `Authorization` header should have the format `Authorization: Bearer <token>`.
+All requests requiring the `Authorization` header may encounter errors related to authorization issues. <br>
+The `Authorization` header should have the format `Authorization: Bearer <token>`.<br>

 #### Response Example

-All errors of this type follow a consistent response format and always return an HTTP code of `400`.
-This section will be referred to as `1.1` in the documentation.
+All errors of this type follow a consistent response format and always return an HTTP code of `400`. <br>
+This section will be referred to as `1.1` in the documentation.<br>

 ```json
 {